chuangcaleb/obsidian-caleb-public/Disney's Raya - TV Series Pitch/RAYA E3 - Talon.md

 	- oh it’s a Mask Festival
 		- the idea is that the real dragons/help are the friends we make along the way(?)
 	- a chase scene where everyone looks the same
-	- Sisu doesn’t need to wear a mask
+	- Sisu doesn’t want/need to wear a mask
+	- would be cool if she turns into a dragon, people think she’s a costume
+		- people are just so numb with lies that they don’t know the truth
 - Every trust can be broken for a price
 	- Raya bargains to buy off Talon’s Gem piece by betrayal
 - “Everyone’s a fake, anyways.
 A dishonest man, you can trust to be dishonest.”